 Pilates focus is on developing core strength and coordination through breath and concentration.
 Any man in his right mind wants a strong core, right?
 However, Pilates go further than just skin-deep.
 Leave the six-packs for a night out with the guys and you can learn how to really use your deep abdominal muscles when you try a Pilates workout.

 There are many benefits for men to start Pilates.
 Besides the obvious one of developing a strong core, the same benefits that woman receive, men also receive; improved posture, increased lung capacity, recovery from injury, and the list goes on.
 But, let’s take a look at specifically how Pilates can improve a man’s lifestyle.

-Let's face it- most men do not stretch enough.
+Let’s face it- most men do not stretch enough.
 In order to achieve optimum health, one must be balanced with not only what you eat, but also in how you exercise!
 We all know the saying, it is possible to have too much of a good thing.
-If you're constantly stressing your muscles through weight lifting or other bodyweight exercise without stretching, this can lead to injury and fatigue over time.
+If you’re constantly stressing your muscles through weight lifting or another bodyweight exercise without stretching, this can lead to injury and fatigue over time.

 This means that adding Pilates to your workout regime will help to balance your body in a way that will compliment your more intense workouts.
 In fact, when you stretch your muscles through Pilates, you build lean and resilient muscle that will be able to take more stress over time.
 You may find yourself able to pump out more reps or strengthen your endurance to longer sets of your other favorite workouts.